Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/Text/content/guidelines.md

 ## Best practices

 - Use larger text when you want to emphasize content that’s not a heading, like a price total
-- Use subdued if the text is less important than its surrounding text, like placeholder text
+- Create contrast between more and less important text with `size`, `emphasized`, and `subdued` props

 ## Related components